-It’s been a difficult decision, but I’ve decided to discontinue 30-minute readings in favor of 60-minute sessions, which comprise the bulk of my work.
-Sometimes clients want a “quick question” answered, like: Will I get a job in June?
+I’ve discontinued 30-minute readings in favor of 60-minute sessions, which comprise the bulk of my work.
+Sometimes clients ask me to answer a “quick question,” such as: Will I get a job in June?
 When will I find a house?
-Will he come back to me?
+Will my wife come back to me?

-Assuming that a ‘yes’ or ‘no’ answer is to be had of a question, the indicators may imply one of them.
-But there’s a process involved to arriving at those outcomes.
-It seems to me more constructive for my client to draw those conclusions herself.
+A ‘yes’ or ‘no’ answer may be readily obvious to a question.
+The indicators may certainly imply one of them.
+But there’s a process involved to arriving at those outcomes that takes time.

 Short psychic readings feel a bit like bread that’s been kneaded and proofed, but not yet baked.
 Microwaving it wouldn’t turn out a great loaf of bread.